void-linux/void-packages/README.md

 	# xbps-install -S xbps-src

-See doc/manual.txt for documentation when creating new source packages.
+See Manual.md for documentation to create and learn about the source packages.